aws-samples/aurora-postgresql-pgvector/01_ProductRecommendations/README.md

-# Building AI-powered search in PostgreSQL using Amazon SageMaker and pgvector
+# Building a Product Recommendations Application using pgvector, Aurora PostgreSQL, Amazon SageMaker and Amazon Bedrock

 This repository contains sample code to create a product similarity search solution using Amazon SageMaker, Amazon Bedrock and Aurora PostgreSQL using the `pgvector` extension.